Roibeard-Ruadhan/Hangman/README.md

 - Used to randomise the secret words

 list-of-words
-- A file containing over 100 words to be use to pick a random secret word
+- A file containing over 100 words to be used to pick a random secret word

+### User Demographics & UX
+- Anybody who has played hangman before the internet.
+- New users have never played hangman before
+- People who enjoy testing their abilities to solve puzzles & general word games
+- Hangman images are used throughout the game to add to the tension building up to the end of the game.
+- The difficulty level is in the hard scale which will be upgraded in the future to varying levels of difficulty from easy to almost impossible.

 ### Personal Testing
 - I consistently tested every new code added to the game via the command terminal & on the deployment page for bugs & errors.
 - I wanted the hangman in every guess to signify each stage but it was only appearing on the first guess.
-I did not want to have to add print beside every line of every image & split it into various variable to be called after each wrong guess.
+I did not want to have to add print beside every line of every image & split it into various variables to be called after each wrong guess.
 I managed to resolve this by trial & error, by placing a hangman-image command(that calculates the current guesses no) at the beginning of the loop.
 - I added a list of the previous errors to be viewed with every request for a new guess.
 - Deployment error with not finding run.py- Resolved by removing creds.json after several tests at workarounds & discussing various options with the Tutor team.